 - how we may view and hold patient information;

 - how we use your information;

 - disclosure of information;

-- our compliance with direct marketing and spam laws;
+- our compliance with direct marketing and how you can opt-out;

-- how you can correct information or complain about our use of your personal information.
+- how you can access or correct personal information or complain about our use of your personal information; and

 2. Collecting and looking after your information

 The main way we collect personal information about you is when you tell us.
 Sometimes we collect personal information from other sources, such as referrals from individuals or other businesses, publicly available information or when you visit our website.